-Eligibility – Individuals who are residents of India are eligible to open an account under the Public Provident Fund scheme.
-A PPF account may be opened under the name of a minor by his/her legal guardian.
+Individuals who are residents of India are eligible to open an account under the Public Provident Fund scheme.
+A PPF account may be opened under the name of a minor or a person of unsound mind by his/her legal guardian.
 However, each person is eligible for only one account under his/her name.

 Non-resident Indians (NRIs) are not eligible to open an account under the Public Provident Fund Scheme.
 However a resident who becomes an NRI during the 15 years’ tenure prescribed under Public Provident Fund Scheme, may continue to subscribe to the fund until its maturity on a non-repatriation basis.

-Investment and Returns – A minimum yearly deposit of Rs.
-500 is required to open and maintain a PPF account, and a maximum deposit of Rs.100000/ can be made in a PPF account in any given financial year.
-The investments can be made in multiples of Rs.
-500, either as a whole sum, or in installments (not exceeding 12 in a year, though more than one deposit can be made in a month).
-The credit to the PPF account is made on the date of clearance of the cheque, not on the date of its presentation
+A minimum yearly deposit of Rs.
+500 is required to open and maintain a PPF account, and a maximum deposit of Rs.1,50,000/ can be made in a PPF account in any given financial year.
+Deposits could be in either one go, or in flexible installments (in multiples of Rs.
+50).
+You could vary the amount and the number of installments, as per your convenience.
+The credit to the PPF account is made on the date of clearance of the cheque, not on the date of its presentation.

 Nomination facility is available.
 In the case of joint nominees, it is possible to allocate the percentage of benefits to each nominee.